-Opening a joint account can give you access to online banking and secure banking apps which can help you and the other account holder/s manage your joint money more easily.
+Opening a joint account can give you access to online banking and secure banking apps.
+This can help you, and the other account holder/s, manage your joint money more easily.
 All account holders will have a bank card and be able to view any transactions made.

 To be eligible, most banks will require each of the joint applicants to be:

 currently living in the United Kingdom (UK) or in the European Union (EU)

 Non-UK nationals from outside the EU may need to provide a visa, or residential permit.